struharv/rt-muse/README.md

 ```
 where time is the timestamp of the instant in which the application printed
 the _begins loop_ statement, thread number refers to the thread in the json
-file (numbers start from 1), job number is the number associated with the loop
+file (numbers start from 1), job number is the number associated with the job
 (numbers start from 1) and CPU number is the CPU that executed the print
 statement (numbers start from 0).